meteor/react-tutorial/tutorial/simple-todos/08-methods.md

 This means that a newly created task actually appears on the screen before the result comes back from the server.

-If the result matches that of the server everything remains as is, otherwise the UI gets patched to reflect the actual state of the server.
+If the result matches that of the server everything remains as is, otherwise, the UI gets patched to reflect the actual state of the server.

 > Meteor does all this work for you, you don't need to worry about it but it's important to understand what is happening.
 You can read more about Optimistic UI [here](https://blog.meteor.com/optimistic-ui-with-meteor-67b5a78c3fcf).

 Now you should add a new file called `tasksMethods` in your `imports/api` folder.
-In this file for each operation that you are doing in the client and next we are going to call these Methods from the client instead of using Mini Mongo operations directly.
+In this file for each operation that you are doing in the client next, we are going to call these Methods from the client instead of using Mini Mongo operations directly.

-Inside Methods you have a few special properties ready to be used on `this` object, for example you have the `userId` of the authenticated user.
+Inside Methods you have a few special properties ready to be used on `this` object, for example, you have the `userId` of the authenticated user.

 `imports/api/tasksMethods.js`
 ```js